COMMERCIAL STURGEON SETLINE FISHERY EMERGENCY REGULATIONS

 Winter season gillnet regulations will be set by the tribes later in January.

-The attached are the Commercial Sturgeon Setline fishery for January 1-31, 2021.
-They were approved by the Fish & Wildlife Commission on December 28, 2020.
+The attached Commercial Sturgeon Setline Fishery Regulations for January 1-31, 2021 were approved by Fish & Wildlife Commission on December 16, 2021.